DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Evaluation

+MongoDB supports the equivalents of role inheritance and primitive SQL operations on collections.
+However, temporal constraints must be enforced at the application level.
+Therefore, we choose to implement temporal constraints in MongoDB using python programs.
+Synthesis for MongoDB generates a python function that checks whether a MongoDB action is allowed at a given time.
+Auditing determines whether the python function matches NL that describes a time period.

-\textbf{Synthesis.} \govsys\ on Postgres has an accuracy of 194 / 285.
-On MySQL, the accuracy was 180 / 285--the results are exactly the same, but for one temporal condition, ChatGPT does not realize it cannot use a CREATE POLICY statement, as MySQL does not support row-level security directly.
-On the other hand, MongoDB has an accuracy of 42 / 285.
+\textbf{Synthesis.} \nameofsys\ on Postgres has an accuracy of 0.68.
+On MySQL, the accuracy was 0.63--the results are exactly the same, but for one temporal condition, ChatGPT does not realize it cannot use a CREATE POLICY statement, as MySQL does not support row-level security directly.
+On the other hand, MongoDB has an accuracy of 0.15.
 The high number of errors is due to major python parsing issues and errors, and ChatGPT is completely unable to implement temporal constraints.

-\textbf{Auditing.} Postgres has an F1 score of 0.71, Auditing for MySQL has an F1 score of 0.64.
-The errors are exactly the same as for Postgres, but there are further errors due to ChatGPT not recognizing that some TRIGGER statements match to temporal conditions.
+\textbf{Auditing.} Postgres has an F1 score of 0.93, MySQL has an F1 score of 0.87.
+The errors for MySQL are exactly the same as for Postgres, but there are further errors due to ChatGPT not recognizing that some stored procedure statements match to temporal conditions.
 Auditing for MongoDB is 0.12.
-Errors are due to many hallucinations where ChatGPT refuses to determine whether python programs conform to a specification, or simply responds a correct temporal constraint does not match its NL specification.
+Errors are due to many hallucinations where ChatGPT refuses to determine whether python programs conform to a specification, or simply responds that a correct temporal constraint does not match its NL specification.

-In summary, \govsys's performance depends on the LLM's knowledge of database backend semantics, but LLMs' knowledge of certain backends, like MongoDB, is currently limited.
+In summary, \nameofsys's performance depends on the LLM's knowledge of database backend semantics, but LLMs' knowledge of certain backends, like MongoDB, is currently limited.